 The Map module lets you embed a custom Google Map that’s zoomable using the mouse scroll wheel or draggable (for mobile devices), and has a custom starting location, unlimited pins, a grayscale filter, and custom map styling.

-The Number Counter lets you display statistics, such as the number of clients you have or the number of projects you’ve completed, with separate title and text styling and an optional percent sign.
+The Number Counter lets you display statistics, such as the number of clients you have or the number of projects you’ve completed, with a separate title and text styling and an optional percent sign.

 The Person module combines text, an image, and social media links to create a personal profile or individual bio for About Me and Team Member pages.